Charles Barry: Background and training

-With these gentlemen he visited Greece, where their itinerary covered Athens, which they left on 25 June 1818, Mount Parnassus, Delphi, Aegina, then the Cyclades, including Delos, then Smyrna and Turkey, where Barry greatly admired the magnificence of Hagia Sophia.
+With these gentlemen he visited Greece, where their itinerary covered Athens, which they left on 25 June 1818, Mount Parnassus, Delphi, Aegina, then the Cyclades, including Delos, then Smyrna and the Ottoman Empire, where Barry greatly admired the magnificence of Hagia Sophia.
 From Constantinople he visited the Troad, Assos, Pergamon and back to Smyrna.
 In Athens, he met David Baillie, who was taken with Barry's sketches and offered to pay him £200 a year plus any expenses to accompany him to Egypt, Palestine and Syria in return for Barry's drawings of the countries they visited.
 Middle East sites they visited included Dendera, the Temple of Edfu and Philae – it was at the last of these three that he met his future client, William John Bankes, on 13 January 1819 – then Thebes, Luxor and Karnak.
 Then, back to Cairo and Giza with its pyramids.

 Continuing through the Middle East, the major sites and cities visited were Jaffa, the Dead Sea, Jerusalem, including the Church of the Holy Sepulchre, then Bethlehem, Baalbek, Jerash, Beirut, Damascus and Palmyra, then on to Homs.

-On 18 June 1819, Barry parted from Baillie at Tripoli, Lebanon.
+On 18 June 1819, Barry parted from Baillie at Tripoli.
 Over this time, Barry created more than 500 sketches.
 Barry then travelled on to Cyprus, Rhodes, Halicarnassus, Ephesus and Smyrna from where he sailed on 16 August 1819 for Malta.

 Barry then sailed from Malta to Syracuse, Sicily, then Italy and back through France.
 His travels in Italy exposed him to Renaissance architecture and after arriving in Rome in January 1820, he met architect John Lewis Wolfe, who inspired Barry himself to become an architect.
 Their friendship continued until Barry died.
 The building that inspired Barry's admiration for Italian architecture was the Palazzo Farnese.
 Over the following months, he and Wolfe together studied the architecture of Vicenza, Venice, Verona and Florence, where the Palazzo Strozzi greatly impressed him.